-Student: Student ID Number: Student:School: Grade: Date of Birth: Age: Date of Assessment: Date of Review: Type of Independent Assessment (Che Social History Functional Be sment PART II: REVIEW BY DCPS QUALIFIE ED PERSONNI EL Name and title of DCPS qualified person onnel reviewir ng assessment: Name and title of person who complet ted the indepe ndent assessment Is the evaluator licensed?
-Yes No Not Indicated Name and title of supervisor (if applic able) If the IEE was an FBA; Did the evaluator include a minimum of two sources s of indirect data?
-Ye es No What did you learn about the student from the indirect data?
+Student: Student ID Number: School: Grade: Date of Birth: Age: Date of Review: Type of Independent Assessment (Check One) Social History Functional Behavior Asses ssment PART II: REVIEW BY DCPS QUALIFIED PERSON NEL Name and title of DCPS qualified personnel review ing assessment: Name and title of person who completed the indep endent assessment Is the evaluator licensed?YesNo Not Indicated Name and title of supervisor (if applicable) If the IEE was an FBA; Did the evaluator include a minimum of two source es of indirect data?
+Yes No What did you learn about the student from the ind irect data?

-Did the evaluator include a minimum of one direct data source?
-Yes No Did the direct source include three separate observations of the stage.
-Yes No udent in the academic setting?
-What did you learn about the student from the direct data?
-Did the direct source include three separate observations of the stranger Yes No udent in the academic setting?
-Did the evaluator offer a hypothesis for the student's behavior?
-YesNo Was the hypothesis supported by the data?
-Yes No If a Behavior Intervention Plan (BIP) was recommended, did the edNo valuator complete a BIP?
-Yes If the IEE is a Social History, did the evaluator share information redevelopment over time and its impact on student's academic functions.
-Is the report written, dated, and signed by the individual examiner or an appropriate designee?
-Yes No who conducted the assessment Is the report written on agency/company letterhead?
-Yes No PART III: SUMMARY OF ASSESSMENT Describe the student, the reason for the referral, any observations and the concerns data/supporting documentation (ie: attendance records, legal hx) of what is influer social/emotional functioning.
-Based on the information obtained through various s on the data to validate your agreement/disagreement with the findings of the indep compromise the DCPS agency regarding services, accommodations, and/or modificates student. ncing the student's academic and/or cources, provide recommendations based pendent evaluation that do not Submitted by: Social Worker, Credentials Dat te
+Did the evaluator include a minimum of one direct data source? \\\\\ Yes \\\\\ No

+Did the direct source include three separate observations of the student in the academic setting? \\\\\Yes \\\\\No

+What did you learn about the student from the direct data? \\\\\

+Did the direct source include three separate observations of the student in the academic setting?
+YesNo Did the evaluator offer a hypothesis for the student's behavior?
+Yes No Was the hypothesis supported by the data?
+Yes No If a Behavior Intervention Plan (BIP) was recommended, did the evaluator complete a BIP?
+Yes No If the IEE is a Social History, did the evaluator share information related to the student's development over time and its impact on student's academic functioning?YesNo Is the report written, dated, and signed by the individual examiner who conducted the assessment or an appropriate designee?
+Yes No Is the report written on agency/company letterhead?
+Yes No

+PART III: SUMMARY OF ASSESSMENT

+Describe the student, the reason for the referral, any observations and the concerns presented by the referring source.
+Provide data/supporting documentation (ie: attendance records, legal hx) of what is influencing the student's academic and/or social/emotional functioning.
+Based on the information obtained through various sources, provide recommendations based on the data to validate your agreement/disagreement with the findings of the independent evaluation that do not compromise the DCPS agency regarding services, accommodations, and/or modifications that may be helpful in planning for the student.

+Submitted by:

+Social Worker, Credentials